-Many systems support stratified grouping (where the language is divided into a lower level for the base language and a higher level that introduces the grouping constructs) or integrated grouping (where the grouping construct is one out of many typeforming operations without distinguished ontological status), or both.
+Many systems support stratified grouping (where the language is divided into a lower level for the base language and a higher level that introduces the grouping constructs) or integrated grouping (where the grouping construct is one out of many type-forming operations without distinguished ontological status), or both.
+The names of the grouping constructs vary between systems, and we will call them theories and records in the sequel.
+An overview of some representative examples is given in the table on the right.
+For a discussion of these concepts and a comprehensive review of the related work we refer the reader to [MRK].

 Name of feature

 System stratified integrated

-ML signature/module record
+SML signature record

 C++ class class, struct

 Java class class

 Idris [Bra13] module record

 Coq [Coq15] module record

 HOL Light [Har96] ML signatures records

 Isabelle [Wen09] theory, locale record

 Mizar [TB85] article structure

 PVS [ORS92] theory record

-OBJ [Gog+93] theory

 FoCaLiZe [Har+12] species record